 - Right-click a cell in the pivot table, and click PivotTable Options.

 - In the PivotTable Options dialog box, click the Totals & Filters tab.

 - In the Sorting section, remove the check mark from “Use Custom Lists When Sorting”

-Now, the list of names changes, and Ann is shown at the top, instead of Jan.
+After you adjust that pivot table setting, the list of names changes, and Ann is shown at the top, instead of Jan.